-Letter Definition Grade A In addition to satisfying the conditions for B+ Laboratory staff members have leadership positions in professional organizations AND staff has contributing role in National Academy or equivalent panels to discuss further research directions; Laboratory staff members have leadership positions in DOE sponsored workshops and strategic planning activities.
-The Laboratory program consistently produces and submits competitive proposals that challenge convention and open significant new fields for research that are well aligned with DOE mission needs and the Laboratory has a strong recognized role in setting priorities and driving the direction in key research areas.
-Laboratory staff hold leadership positions in multi-institutional research collaborations.
-In addition to satisfying the conditions for B+ A- Laboratory staff members have leadership positions in professional organizations OR staff has contributing role in National Academy or equivalent panels to discuss further research directions; Laboratory staff members have leadership positions in DOE sponsored workshops and strategic planning activities.
-The Laboratory program consistently submits competitive proposals that challenge convention and open significant new avenues for research that are well aligned with DOE mission needs.
-Laboratory staff hold leadership positions in multi-institutional research collaborations.
-B + The Laboratory has achieved each of the following objectives: Laboratory staff members are active participants in professional organizations, committees, and activities, and take on leadership responsibilities commensurate with experience and expertise.
-Laboratory staff members are active participants in DOE sponsored workshops and strategic planning activities.
-Laboratory staff members contribute thoughtful and thorough peer review in a timely manner, when requested by DOE.
-The Laboratory program consistently provides competitive proposals that challenge convention and open new avenues for research that are well aligned with DOE mission needs.
-Laboratory staff are active participants in multi-institutional research collaborations В Laboratory staff members contribute thoughtful and thorough peer review in a timely manner, when requested by DOE.
-The Laboratory program consistently provides competitive proposals that challenge convention and open new avenues for research that are well aligned with DOE mission needs.
-BUT the Laboratory fails to meet the conditions for B+ for at least one of the following reasons: Although regular participants in professional organizations, committees, and activities, the extent to which staff take on leadership roles falls short of what would be expected, given the level of experience and expertise of the staff.
-Although regular participants in DOE sponsored workshops and strategic planning activities, the extent to which staff take on leadership roles falls short of what would be expected, given the level of experience and expertise of the staff.
-Although active members of multi-institutional research collaborations, the extent to which staff take on leadership roles falls short of what would be expected, given the level of experience and expertise of the staff.
+Letter Grade Definition In addition to satisfying the conditions for B+ • Laboratory staff members have leadership positions in professional organizations AND staff has contributing role in National Academy or equivalent panels to discuss further research directions; A • Laboratory staff members have leadership positions in DOE and/or in other supporting agencies sponsored workshops and strategic planning activities; • The Laboratory program consistently produces and submits competitive proposals that challenge convention and open significant new fields for research that are well aligned with DOE or other supporting agency mission needs and the Laboratory has a strong recognized role in setting priorities and driving the direction in key research areas ; • Laboratory staff hold leadership positions in multi-institutional research collaborations.
+In addition to satisfying the conditions for B+ • Laboratory staff members have leadership positions in professional organizations OR staff has contributing role in National Academy or equivalent panels to discuss further research directions; A- • Laboratory staff members have leadership positions in DOE and/or other supporting agency-sponsored workshops and strategic planning activities; The Laboratory program consistently submits competitive proposals that challenge convention and open significant new avenues for research that are well aligned with DOE or other supporting agencies mission needs; • Laboratory staff hold leadership positions in multi-institutional research collaborations.
+The Laboratory has achieved each of the following objectives: • Laboratory staff members are active participants in professional organizations, committees, and activities, and take on leadership responsibilities commensurate with experience and expertise; • Laboratory staff members are active participants in DOE and/or or other supporting agencies-sponsored workshops and strategic planning activities; $\mathbf{B}^{\scriptscriptstyle +}$ • Laboratory staff members contribute thoughtful and thorough peer review in a timely manner, when requested by DOE or other supporting agencies; • The Laboratory program consistently provides competitive proposals that challenge convention and open new avenues for research that are well aligned with DOE or other supporting agencies mission needs; Laboratory staff are active participants in multi-institutional research collaborations.
+Laboratory staff members contribute thoughtful and thorough peer review in a timely manner, when requested by DOE and/or other supporting agencies; The Laboratory program consistently provides competitive proposals that challenge convention and open new avenues for research that are well aligned with DOE and/or other supporting agencies mission needs; BUT the Laboratory fails to meet the conditions for B+ for at least one of the following reasons: Although regular participants in professional organizations, committees, and activities, the В extent to which staff take on leadership roles falls short of what would be expected, given the level of experience and expertise of the staff; • Although regular participants in DOE and/or other supported agencies sponsored workshops and strategic planning activities, the extent to which staff take on leadership roles falls short of what would be expected, given the level of experience and expertise of the staff; Although active members of multi-institutional research collaborations, the extent to which staff take on leadership roles falls short of what would be expected, given the level of experience and expertise of the staff.